Why Do We Sit on the Fence? 5 Reasons We Delay Taking Action

 5. You’re Not Actually Ready (and That’s Okay)

 Sometimes we’re not sitting on the fence out of fear or avoidance.
 Sometimes it’s a quiet inner knowing that we’re still gathering strength, healing, or preparing for what’s next.
+This is another reason why people get stuck in life and search for how to get unstuck in life.

 Try this: Be honest with yourself - do you need a pause, or are you stuck in a loop?
 If it’s a pause, take it intentionally.
 If it’s a loop, break it with one small action.